United Therapeutics Global Patient Safety Fellowship

 Program Goals and Objectives

-• Work effectively with different functional areas and develop strong communication and project management skills to ensure that projects are approached and carried out efficiently and effectively.
+- Collaborate effectively with various functional areas, developing strong communication and project management skills to ensure efficient and effective project execution

-• Integrate into the matrix organizational model aimed at achieving a functional and product focus through the sharing of multiple perspectives and effective use of specialized resources.
+- Integrate into the product safety matrix model to attain a patient-focused approach, ensuring product safety monitoring and benefit-risk management through sharing of multiple perspectives and specialized resources

-• Develop a working knowledge of global governing safety guidelines, regulations, and internal standard operating procedures.
+- Develop a thorough understanding of global vigilance and safety guidelines, regulations, and standard operating procedures to support day-to-day business compliance

-• Enhance the ability to critically evaluate, interpret, synthesize, and present safety data through the performance of signal detection analysis and risk characterization.
+- Enhance the ability to critically evaluate, interpret, synthesize, and present safety analyses through signal detection, safety topic analysis, and risk characterization

-• Prepare high quality, scientifically accurate, safety regulatory documents for submission to heath authorities including the Periodic Benefit Risk Evaluation Report (PBRER) and Developmental Safety Update Report (DSUR).
+- Contribute to the creation of high-quality, scientifically accurate safety regulatory documents for submission to health authorities, including the Periodic Benefit Risk Evaluation Report (PBRER) and Developmental Safety Update Report (DSUR)

-• Prepare manuscripts that further elucidate the safety profile of investigational and marketed products.
+- Prepare manuscripts that elucidate the safety profile of investigational and marketed products

-• Develop strategic thinking ability with a global pharmacovigilance and regulatory perspective.
+- Develop strategic thinking skills with a global pharmacovigilance and regulatory perspective

 The ideal candidate should possess an innovative and entrepreneurial spirit, demonstrated analytic ability, strong communication skills, and substantial leadership experience.